hathibelagal-dev/instantpolyglot/docs/eng/Finnish.md

 ## Aspect

-Finnish doesn't have grammatical aspect, but uses other means to express aspectual differences:
+Finnish doesn’t have grammatical aspect, but uses other means to express aspectual differences:

 1. Object case:
    **Luin kirjaa.** ('I was reading a book.' - Partitive, imperfective)